att-innovate/firework/README.md

 rm my_addressbook
 ```

-5. We're now ready to step through `add_person_dbg` and should have all necessary debugging symbols for the executable, Protocol Buffer runtime library, and other core libraries.
-Before we instruct `gdb` to `run` the application, let's insert a breakpoint at **line 85** of `add_person.cc`.
-This is where it calls `SerializeToOstream()`, and hence, initiates message serialization.
+5. With debugging symbols for the executable, Protocol Buffer runtime library, and core libraries they use, we're now ready to step through `add_person_dbg`.
+Before we `run` the application under `gdb`, let's insert a breakpoint at **line 85** of `add_person.cc`.
+This is where `SerializeToOstream()` is called, and hence where the `AddressBook` message's serialization is initiated.

 ```
 gdb add_person_dbg